SCarlsen7757/SimhubDashMenuPlugin/README.md

 ### Data field

 You can access the fields in Dash Studio using the NCalc or JavaScript function `dashfielddata(fieldnumber)`.
-Unfortunately it can't be found in the NCalc Functions list :unamused: but it's available :sunglasses:!
+It can be found in the function NCalc Functions list :sunglasses:
 The easiest way is to create a widget and pass the field data as a variable.

 ![Write NCalc formula to get field data](./Image/PassFieldDataToWidget.png)